 Indiana Limestone has been used in every style of American architecture since the early 19th century.

-The appeal of Indiana Limestone is based, in part, to its narrow color range.
+Indiana Limestone maintains a narrow color range.
 A warm white buff and a cool white gray represent the entire production range.

 Indiana Limestone is weather resistant and requires little or no maintenance to retain the light, neutral color tone.